ravocean/sdev328_final/README.md

 - Completed in class.

 [x]BONUS  Incorporates Ajax that access data from a JSON file, PHP script, or API.
 If you implement Ajax, be sure to describe it in your readme file.
-- Implemented ajax commands in adminDash.js that access data using adminDash.php
+- Implemented ajax commands in adminDash.js that access data using adminDash.php to call the database and update the customer and ticket tables of adminDash.html.